lukeozga/github-ioc/README.md

-# github-ioc
+# Github IoC Terraform module

-Set of Terraform modules and resources designed for management of personal Github repositories
+Set of Terraform modules and resources allowing management of personal Github repositories with Terraform as Infrastructure as Code